insdaguirre/Wine_Storage/README.md

 ## ⚠️ Google Sheets Integration Status

-**Google Sheets functionality has been temporarily disabled** but can be easily re-enabled.
+**Google Sheets functionality has been disabled at client request** but can be easily re-enabled.
 The integration code remains in the codebase (`src/index.js` lines 95-124) but is commented out.
 To re-integrate Google Sheets:

 1. **Uncomment the Google Sheets code** in `src/index.js` (remove the `/*` and `*/` around the sheets integration)
 2. **Update the Apps Script deployment** if needed using `csv_script.gs`